husnain381a/intro-to-web-project/README.md

 ### 2. Contact Page
 - Implemented a dynamic **Contact Page**:
-  - Captures data from the View.
+  - Captures user input from the View.
+  - Stores user-entered data into the database.
-  - Passes data to the Controller.
+  - Passes data to the Controller for processing.
-  - Displays the output efficiently, ensuring smooth user interaction.
+  - Displays stored data efficiently, ensuring smooth user interaction.

 ### 3. Database Integration
 - Connected the project to a database by: